 A midwife is a person trained to assist women during pregnancy and childbirth.
 The name is derived by adding the Middle English word ‘mid’, meaning ‘with’, to ‘wife’, a woman.
 Midwives have traditionally been women, though male midwives have existed in small numbers.
 In 2004 there were nine male nurses with midwifery training and two who were midwives with nursing training in New Zealand, compared to 3,584 female registered nurses with midwifery qualifications and 196 female midwives.

 This did not immediately result in better outcomes for women.
-In 1921 New Zealand had the second highest maternal mortality rate in the western world.
+In 1921 New Zealand had the second highest maternal mortality rate in the Western world.
 An investigation that year found that puerperal sepsis – blood poisoning caused by bacteria entering the vagina and uterus, often via hands or medical equipment during or after childbirth – was the main cause of maternal death.
-The infection had been known about in general terms as ‘childbed fever’ and feared long before this.
+The infection had been known and feared as ‘childbed fever’ for centuries.

 While the Department of Health still recommended that birth should be attended by midwives, doctors thought medical care was essential.
 New procedures emphasising absolute sterility led to birth becoming a medical event managed by doctors in hospitals.

-Deaths from sepsis fell after 1927.
-This was due to improved hygiene practices rather than changes in the location of births.
+Deaths from sepsis fell after 1927, thanks to improved hygiene practices rather than changes in the location of births.

 In 1920, 65% of Pākehā women gave birth at home or in one-bed private maternity homes, often run by women.
 By 1935, 78% gave birth in maternity hospitals where doctors were in charge.
 From 1939 free maternity care was available at public hospitals.
-Private hospitals were subsidised and could charge additional fees. the few independent midwives could deliver babies in private homes.
-Only 17% of Māori women gave birth in hospital at this time, but the proportion rose to 50% by 1947.
+Private hospitals were subsidised and could charge additional fees.
+The few independent midwives could deliver babies in private homes.
+Only 17% of Māori women gave birth in hospital in 1939, but 50% did so in 1947.

 Along with pain relief, medical interventions like Caesarean section (delivering a child through an incision in the mother’s abdomen) were associated with the rise in hospital births.
 Caesarean sections increased from 2.2% of births in 1930 to 5.9% in 1935.

-For women of some cultures, giving birth in hospital was particularly challenging if that was not the norm in their homeland.
+Giving birth in hospital was particularly challenging for women for which this was not the norm in their homeland.
 Indian women, for example, were used to giving birth at home surrounded by female relations who conducted important rituals.
 Immediate, close contact with the baby was expected.
 This was a world away from New Zealand maternity hospitals, in which women often spent most of their labour alone and were separated from their baby after the birth.